PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 16:54:57
+Last updated: 2024-04-02 16:55:31
-Random Quote: A friend is, as it were, a second self. - Cicero
+Random Quote: A real friend is one who walks in when the rest of the world walks out. - Walter Winchell